 What does electric motorbike insurance cost?

 As with all insurance, the price depends on you, your bike, your location and a whole host of other factors.
 We could give you a range of prices, but it honestly wouldn’t be that useful to you, as quotes can vary considerably, so the fastest way to get an idea of your range of prices is fill out our quick online form.

 Can I get my electric motorbike insured?

-MCN Compare allows you to compare insurance quotes for your electric motorbike it just means you will see less insurers displayed on the results page.
+Yes!
+MCN Compare allows you to compare insurance quotes for your electric motorbike, but due to less insurers offering the service, it just means you will see less insurers displayed on the results page.

 This depends on the power output of the bike.
 Some electric scooter and bike models can be ridden on L-plates by 16-year-olds because they’re restricted to 30mph, but other electric bikes can require full motorcycle licences because of their power output.
 Electric motorcycles are not to be confused with electric bicycles, which can be ridden by anyone with no licence requirement.
 All electric motorbikes require the same licence as petrol bikes.